Photographic History of Table Mountain

 involved with the newly established Mt.
 Wilson Observatory in

-southern California.
+Southern California.
 Again, they conducted solar research using

 several facilities at their disposal.